 The referees put a level of energy into this that is, in my experience, unprecedented.
 They ran a seminar on it for a long time.
 A number of people were involved, and they worked hard.
 They checked many local statements in the proof, and each time they found that what you claimed was in fact correct.
 Some of these local checks were highly non-obvious at first, and required weeks to see that they worked out.
 The fact that some of these worked out is the basis for the 99% statement of Fejes Toth.

 Well, how far have we come in ruling on this proof, five years after it was first announced?
 Experts who have visited Hales’ website and looked through the material have said that it looks convincing.
 But no one has yet declared it to be 100% correct.
 And with the recent episode of Goldston and Yildirim’s incomparably less complicated argument about prime numbers still fresh in our minds, would we be prepared to sign off on Hales’ result even if someone had made such a claim?

 Hales himself sees the process of verifying his proof as an active work in progress.
 He has initiated what he calls the Flyspeck Project, the goal of which is to produce a more detailed (and hence more right wing) proof of the Kepler Conjecture.
-(He came up with the name ‘flyspeck’ by matching the pattern /f.*p.*k/ against a English dictionary.
-FPK in turn is an acronym for "The Formal Proof of Kepler."
+(He came up with the name ‘flyspeck’ by matching the pattern /f.*p.*k/ against an English dictionary.
+FPK in turn is an acronym for “The Formal Proof of Kepler.”
 The word ‘flyspeck’ can mean to examine closely or in minute detail; or to scrutinize.
 As Hales observes, the term is highly appropriate for a project intended to scrutinize the minute details of a mathematical proof.)

 Here is how Hales describes what he means by the term “formal proof” in his project title.